perfsonar/docs/pwa_userguide_hostgroup.rst

 .. image:: images/pwa/hostgroups.png

-To define a meshconfig, you will need 2 basic ingredients.
-Hostgroups, and Test specs.
-Host group is a logical grouping of toolkit instances, and you can reuse a single host group for multile meshconfigs.
+To define a Config, you will need 2 basic ingredients: Host Groups and Testspecs.
+A host group is a logical grouping of perfSONAR nodes, and you can reuse a single host group for multile Configs.

-Click button "Add New ..." button to open a new host group dialog.
+Click the large "+" ("Add New") button to open a new host group dialog.

 .. image:: images/pwa/hostgroup.png

 * Name: Name of the hostgroup
 * Service Type: You need to pick a service type for this hostgroup.
 * Admins: List of users who are *admin* of this hostgroup.
 Only admins can edit the hosts.

 * Hosts/Static